Teasing, Ages 1 to 3

 The short answer is you can't.
 Every child teases, from the peekaboo of infancy to the "I'm going to get you!" round-the-sofa chases of early childhood.
 But you can stop your child from teasing too much or too harshly.

-Try giving your child these simple dos and don'ts:
+Try giving your child these simple dos and don'ts, in a gentle way:

-- Do tease a friend if it's part of a game or you're making him laugh.
+- You can tease a friend if it's part of a game or you're making him laugh.
 But if he gets sad or starts to cry, stop right away.

 - Don't tease anybody about his "blankey" or pacifier; lots of kids have things that comfort them.